18 May 2016

 As a lawyer instructed by cyclists, including members of Cycling UK, I regularly come across examples of bad driving resulting in serious injuries or fatalities.
-On Thursday 26 May 2016 I will be speaking at Brake's Fleet Safety Conference 2016 on the subject of legal protection of vulnerable road users.

 Currently under English and Scottish law, a claimant in a civil claim has the high burden of proving their case.
 Cyclists are often not in a position to provide evidence on liability, for example, if they have been knocked from their bicycle they may not know what happened.

 In most other European countries an injured cyclist does not need to prove that a motorist was negligent.

 Recent surveys reveal that while 5.1 million people cycle three or more times a week, 41.4 million people never cycle at all.
 Sixty-seven per cent of non-cyclists believe that it is too dangerous, while 48 per cent of people who do cycle agree.

 Several road and cycling safety campaigners, including Cycling UK, the UK’s national cycling charity, have called for ‘presumed liability’ to be brought to the UK, meaning a defendant driver would be presumed to be at fault unless proven otherwise.

 Road safety awareness is of course of paramount importance but, unfortunately, UK laws make it the worst place in Europe for a cyclist to be injured by a motorist.

 For more information on this, please see my previous blog: Cycling Accidents and Presumed Liability: UK vs Europe